kacreel/aide_summer/class1-intro-programming-python/guide/class1-lecture-guide.md

 ## Learning Objectives
 By the end of this class, students should be able to:
 - Understand basic programming concepts (variables, data types)
-- Manipulate strings using Python methods
+- Manipulate strings using Python
 - Work with loops and control structures
 - Parse and manipulate dictionaries, lists, and sets
 - Upload and work with basic data

-## Materials Needed
-- Computer with internet access
-- Replit account
-- Access to Coursera course